SchrodingerZhu/sync-utils/crates/lamlock/README.md

 ## What is an MCS Lock?

-An MCS queue is a queue-based lock that is designed to be cache-friendly.
+An MCS lock is a queue-based lock that is designed to be cache-friendly.
 Each thread only spin on its local node, with minimal traffic across threads.
 The thread-local node is not nessarily a node inside TLS storage.
 Rather, the node can be allocated on stack.
 It is assumed that, during the lifespan of